stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-An advantage of the `margin` style property is that it allows the prop value to be specified as a theme space index or alias, like `2` or `large`, or as a regular CSS value like `1.5rem` or `30px`.
-At the moment only the latter style is allowed.
-But by using a getter I can offer this functionality:
+An advantage of the `margin` style property is that it allows you to specify the prop value in two ways:

+- As a theme space index or alias, like `2` or `large`.
+- As a regular CSS value, like `1.5rem` or `30px`.

+At the moment only the latter style is permitted.
+But by using a getter I can offer this choice:

 ```ts
 import { getSpace } from "@xstyled/system";